Becoming a Resident

 It involves collaboration among the potential resident and/or their family or friends, the Caring House admissions team, and the potential resident’s medical team (for example, a hospice serving the potential resident).

 We encourage (but don’t require) residents and/or their family or friends to visit Caring House prior to admission.
 To expedite documentation, we often use fax and email.

 We want to be sure that we can safely care for the potential resident and meet their care needs.
 If a potential resident is eligible (see “Who is eligible?” above) and the needed information is gathered and provided promptly, we can often admit within 24 hours.

 We use an admissions pool approach (not “first-come, first-served”) for eligible potential residents.
 When a bedroom becomes available, if the physical care requirements of the men and women in the pool are equal, the team first offers the bedroom to the person who then has the greatest overall need.

-We admit new residents on Monday through Friday (excluding holidays).
-For the peace of our residents and the house, we admit at most one new resident per day.
+We admit new residents on Monday through Saturday (excluding holidays).
+For the peace of our residents and the house, we normally admit at most one new resident per day.